WE CONSIDER OUR WAX TO HAVE A CERTAIN ‘CHARACTER’

 The answer is yes, absolutely!
 The wick is probably the single most important component in candle making.
 We rigorously test our wicks with each candle and fragrance combination because they all burn differently, depending on the minerals in each oil.

 HOW LONG SHOULD MY CANDLE LAST?

 Because we use premium products in our vegetable wax, it burns slowly and cleanly.
 But how long your candle lasts really depends on you.
-If you leave your candle burning for long periods at a time, the wax will become hotter, meaning it will burn the oil quicker.
+If you leave your candle burning for long periods of time, the wax will become hotter, meaning it will burn the oil quicker.
 So, that’s why we recommend an average burn time of 2 to 3 hours, or until the candle has reached full melt pool.

 ARE YOUR CANDLE WICKS LEAD-FREE?

 Yes, our wicks are only made of a cotton and linen mix.

 As soon as the wax reaches the last 2cm at the bottom of the container it really is time to say goodbye.
 The reason is this.. as the wax reaches a very low point in the container it can superheat.. which means there is a lot of heat in the bottom of the container.
 So, for safety reasons, it’s always best to blow your candle out when the wax becomes low.